austiezr/sfmta-data-analysis-ds/sfmta-api/README.md

 and your dashboard is covered with upsetting words like WARNING, DEGRADED, SEVERE,\
 the following process has proven to be the only way to (almost) reliably fix it.

+From [this link][EC2 instances]:
+1) find the appropriate instance id for sfmta-test

 From [this link][EC2 auto-scaling]:
+1) select the appropriate auto-scaling group; you can check by selecting one,\
+ hitting the instances tab at the bottom,\
+and comparing to the instance id from above
-1) Edit
+2) Edit
-2) set Desired Capacity, Min, and Max to 0
+3) set Desired Capacity, Min, and Max to 0
-3) Save
+4) Save
-4) wait until your number of instances changes from 1 to 0
+5) wait until your number of instances changes from 1 to 0

 Then from your command line, within the right directory, using the EB CLI:\
 1) eb deploy